cubicula/git101/one.md

 These changes could be already committed locally, so all that is needed is to push them.

 Run `git diff HEAD` to see if they need to be committed first.

+## Copy file from another branch
+From branch Bsource destination branch Bdest:
+``git checkout <Bsource> <file_to_copy>``

+This really only copies one file and doesn't delete the other files in the destination branch.

+*It doesn't switch branch!*